oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 the behavior I want with SQLAlchemy.
 Can I make that work?

-SQLAlchemy's autocommit mode -- not what you think
+SQLAlchemy's Autocommit Mode -- Not What You Think
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I soon found `autocommit mode`_ in SQLAlchemy's documentation, and thought I